reduxjs/redux/docs/basics/UsageWithReact.md

 npm install --save react-redux
 ```

-If you don’t use npm, you may grab the latest UMD build from npmcdn (either a [development](https://npmcdn.com/react-redux@latest/dist/react-redux.js) or a [production](https://npmcdn.com/react-redux@latest/dist/react-redux.min.js) build).
+If you don't use npm, you may grab the latest UMD build from npmcdn (either a [development](https://npmcdn.com/react-redux@latest/dist/react-redux.js) or a [production](https://npmcdn.com/react-redux@latest/dist/react-redux.min.js) build).
 The UMD build exports a global called `window.ReactRedux` if you add it to your page via a `<script>` tag.

 ## Presentational and Container Components

 React bindings for Redux embrace the idea of **separating presentational and container components**.
-If you’re not familiar with these terms, [read about them first](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), and then come back.
-They are important, so we’ll wait!
+If you're not familiar with these terms, [read about them first](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), and then come back.
+They are important, so we'll wait!

 Finished reading the article?
-Let’s recount their differences:
+Let's recount their differences:

 <table>
     <thead>